 Top 10 Dividend-Yielding Stocks of Our Top Managers

-Our Ultimate Stock-Pickers have found yield in some beaten-down stock sectors.
+Our Ultimate Stock-Pickers have tapped into some higher-yielding holdings.

 The Morningstar Ultimate Stock-Pickers Team does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.